caiomolinaro/caiomolinaro/README.md

 -------------
 :alien: AWS
 -------------
-:pizza: I like games and anime and I'm interested in learning game development for hobby (Unity, Unreal Engine, C++ & C#) :video_game:
+:pizza: I like games and anime, i'm interested in learning game development for hobby (Unity, Unreal Engine, C++ & C#) :video_game:

 If you want to talk, send me an email: cmolinaro19@gmail.com :email: